 Live classes, once a week

-Class starts in September with a launch experience on Duke’s physical campus in Durham, North Carolina—a mandatory 2.5 day residency where you’ll meet your professors, network with classmates, and build relationships with the members of your learning team.
-Then your program moves online.
-Over the next 19 months you’ll work through course modules on your own schedule, completing assignments and collaborating on projects with your learning team, while joining together as a full cohort in real-time classes each week.
+Your data analytics program begins in September with a 2.5-day launch experience where you’ll meet your professors, network with classmates, and build relationships with the members of your learning team.
+This weekend residency requires you to be physically present on Duke University’s campus in Durham, North Carolina.
+From there, your program moves online.
+Over the next 12 months, you’ll work through course modules--including online readings and pre-recorded video lectures--on your own schedule, complete individual and team assignments, and join your class in real-time video classes each week.

-Professors foster active debate that draws insight from the range of experience in your cohort, so class discussions are tailored for professionals from different sectors.
-Our learning method draws from cases and exercises that challenge you to tackle issues from multiple perspectives, giving you practice in structuring problems based on multiple sources of data and presenting concise recommendations.
-Expect academic rigor and to move through material quickly.
+Professors foster active in-class debates that draw insights from the range of experience in your cohort, so class discussions engage professionals from different sectors.
+Our learning method draws from cases and exercises that challenge you to tackle issues from multiple perspectives and give you practice in structuring data science problems based on multiple sources of data, including big data, and presenting concise recommendations.
+The academic rigor and fast pace will ensure your time is well spent.

 - Data Analytics and Applications